MaicolBlanco/freeCodeCampProjects/README.md

 ## The Second Component:
 This component uses React.useState to take control of the state.
 It is still a basic component but it begins with the use of states.

+## The Third Component:
+This component is a calculator, here again uses the states, with the onClick events